FSL-AUA/Rheological-models-ANIPH/README.md

 ANIPH Machine Learning Models

-This repository contains the machine learning workflow developed in the ANIPH project for predicting rheological properties of PHBV polymers.
+This repository contains the machine learning workflow developed in the ANIPH project for predicting rheological properties (storage modulus and loss modulus) of PHBV polymers.
 Models are developed separately for short-chain-length PHAs (sclPHAs) and medium-chain-length PHAs (mclPHAs).

 Each subfolder corresponds to a specific property/material combination and contains: